-ODOT intends to authorize the Project in early 2026 and let the Project in spring 2026.
-Construction is anticipated to begin in the summer of 2026 and be completed in spring 2029.
-The Project is sufficiently advanced to begin plan development in a timely manner and construction completed within the funding deadlines for the BIP Large Bridge program.
-BIP Large Bridge funds are in little danger of expiring prior to the obligation and expenditure deadline.
+ODOT intends to obligate and authorize the Project in Q1 of 2027 and let the Project in Q2 of 2027.
+Construction is anticipated to begin in Q3 of 2027 and be completed in Q2 of 2030.
+The Project is sufficiently advanced to begin plan development on time and construction completed within the funding deadlines for the BIP Large Bridge program.
+BIP Large Bridge funds are in little danger of expiring before the obligation and expenditure deadline.